-a) Write a function ball collides that takes two balls as parameters and computes if they are colliding.
+a) Write a function ball collides that takes two balls as parameters and computes if they arecolliding.
 Your function should return a Boolean representing whether or not the balls are colliding.

-Hint: Represent a ball on a plane as a triple of (x, y, r), r being the radius b) Find mean, median, mode for the given set of numbers in a list.
+Hint: Represent a ball on a plane as a triple of (x, y, r), r being the radius If (distance between two balls centers) <= (sum of their radii) then (they are colliding) b) Find mean, median, mode for the given set of numbers in a list.